 Requirements listed in the Initial Requirements section of the CDBG Monitoring Checklist have been reviewed prior to approval of the Grantee’s first draw request.

+CITIZEN PARTICIPATION

+The purpose of this review is to ensure that the Grantee has documentation that the required 2nd public hearing (and any additional public hearings) were advertised and conducted in accordance with 24 CFR 570.486 and CDBG Citizen Participation Requirements for Local Governments manual.

+Records Reviewed: The records included all applicable items listed in the Citizen Participation section of the CDBG Monitoring Checklist.

+Determination: No findings noted.

 ACQUISITION/RELOCATION

 The Grantee’s files were reviewed for compliance with the Federal Uniform Relocation and Real Property Acquisition Policies Act (URA), 49 CFR Part 24, Subpart B and 24 CFR 570.610 of the Code of Federal Regulations.